jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/configuration.md

 jarAnalyzer             | Sets whether the Jar Analyzer will be used.                                   | true centralAnalyzerEnabled  | Sets whether the Central Analyzer will be used. **Disabling this analyzer is not recommended as it could lead to false negatives (e.g. libraries that have vulnerabilities may not be reported correctly).** If this analyzer is being disabled there is a good chance you also want to disable the Nexus Analyzer (see below).                                  | true nexusAnalyzerEnabled    | Sets whether Nexus Analyzer will be used.
-This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true nexusUrl                | Defines the Nexus Pro URL.
+This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true nexusUrl                | Defines the Nexus web service endpoint (example http://domain.enterprise/nexus/service/local/).
 If not set the Nexus Analyzer will be disabled. | &nbsp;
 nexusUsesProxy          | Whether or not the defined proxy should be used when connecting to Nexus. | true nuspecAnalyzerEnabled   | Sets whether or not the .NET Nuget Nuspec Analyzer will be used.          | true assemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used.            | true